Quantcast

 • Spoon

-After boiling the water (an electric kettle comes in handy here), pour the water into the measuring cup and mix in the sugar.
+After boiling the water (an electric kettle is handy here), pour the water into the measuring cup and mix in the sugar.
 Stir the mix occasionally to ensure that the sugar dissolves entirely.

 Allow the nectar to cool to room temperature or below, then fill your feeders.
 That’s it!

-Try to refrain from making more nectar than you need, as it won’t store for more than a couple days in the refrigerator.
+Avoid making more nectar than you need, as it won’t store for more than a couple of days in the refrigerator.

 *WARNING: Do not use “raw” sugar.
-Organic, natural, and raw sugars contain levels of iron that could be harmful to hummingbirds.
-Do not use honey either, as it can promote dangerous fungal growth in the birds’ esophagus.
+Organic, natural, and raw sugars contain iron levels that could harm hummingbirds.
+Do not use honey, either, as it can promote dangerous fungal growth in the birds’ esophagus.
 ONLY use plain white table sugar (sucrose), which, when mixed with water, very closely mimics the chemical composition of natural nectar.

 hummingbird-1617433_1920_full_width.jpg